Stream Management - RAVENNA only

 Stream management

-You can un-route audio inputs mapped to a stream or unsubscribe streams using the contextual menu available in each stream.
-When unsubscribing to a stream, its existing routings will automatically be deleted.
+You can un-route audio inputs mapped to a stream or unsubscribe from streams using the contextual menu available in each stream.
+When you unsubscribe from a stream, its existing routings will be automatically deleted.

 Stream Failover configuration

-With this feature, you can configure a HOLOPLOT system to monitor and automatically switch Audio Modules between main and backup stream sources using a pilot-tone detection or network package monitoring.
+With this feature, you can configure a HOLOPLOT system to monitor and automatically switch Audio Modules between primary and backup stream sources using a pilot-tone detection or network package monitoring.

-1. Click the stream's contextual menu and select Stream Settings.
+1. Click the Receiver stream's contextual menu and select Stream Settings.

 3. Select a monitoring mode.
 There are two options for monitoring the stream's integrity:

-1. Pilot-tone detection: The system detects a pilot-tone to assess whether the stream is functioning properly.
+1. Pilot-tone detection: The system detects a pilot-tone to assess whether the stream is functioning correctly.
 This requires additional configuration of the channel, pilot-tone frequency, and loudness.

 2. Network package monitoring: The controllers continuously monitor the RTP packages in the stream, and if a certain threshold of failed packages is exceeded, the stream is considered insufficient.